How to Book Cheap Flights

 6. Number of stops

 This is one of the most overlooked opportunities to save money/stretch your dollar is a stopover.
 You can really create a unique trip if you think outside the box.
 Stops will often be cheaper than a direct flight.
 Sometimes adding a stop versus direct, can save you money but cost you some extra travel time.
-If it gives you a day to explore another Europe city,
+If it gives you a day to explore another Europe city, then maybe it's worth it.

 Flying to Europe Through Iceland